-Grab a handful of blackcurrant leaves and mix it with boiling water for a lovely infusion.
-Like many similar plants, when blackcurrant leaf is consumed as an infusion, it can be very rich in antioxidants and in vitamin C. It is said to fight viruses, as well as acting as an anti-inflammatory.
+A handful of blackcurrant leaves mixed with boiling water makes a lovely infusion.
+You can even add some of the currants themselves to add a bit of colour and intensify the flavour.
+Like many similar plants, when blackcurrant leaf is consumed as an infusion, it can be very rich in antioxidants and in vitamin C. It’s said to fight viruses, as well as acting as an anti-inflammatory.

-The linden tree, or small leaved lime is one of the most common trees throughout Europe.
-Many parts of the linden tree were used medicinally since ancient times but nowadays it is the flowers people use in infusions.
-The infusions can be used to treat coughs, colds, insomnia, anxiety and heart conditions.
+The linden tree, or small-leaved lime, is one of the most common trees throughout Europe.
+Many parts of the linden tree have been used medicinally since ancient times, but nowadays it’s mainly the flowers that people use in infusions.
+These are generally used for treating coughs and colds, insomnia, anxiety and heart conditions.